terra-campaigns/unsettled/directory/Sigisfarne/Cobb.md

 LIST without ID "["+ title + "](" + regexreplace(file.path, ".md", "") + ")" + ", from " + regexreplace(file.folder, "^[^\/]*\/", "") FROM ([[]]) OR outgoing([[]]) WHERE file.path != this.file.path SORT file.folder DESC
 ```
 ---
+- _Plagued by Nightmares_: It comes for you every night, without fail.
+You do not know if

+they are from the beginning, or the end.
+All you know is that they won’t stop, and that they must mean something.
+After a week of nightmares, tell your Facilitator two distinct images that linger at the edge of your remembering.
 {% endcomment %}

 > The name is Cobb, but friends call me Cobert.